elibroftw/blog.elijahlopez.ca/content/posts/abortion-simplified.md

 ## Obligations

-There is a homeless person outside of McDonalds.
+There is a homeless person outside of McDonald's.
 What do you do?

-You bought them food but that only helps them for one meal.
-Humans in a secure position eat 3 meals a day every day.
+If you buy them food but that only helps them for one meal.
+Humans in a secure position eat 2-3 meals a day every day.
 What do you do?

-Did you have a moral obligation to help them past the one meal?
+Do you have a moral obligation to help them more than paying for one meal?
 Why?

 If there is moral obligation to help homeless people past one meal, should that obligation be forced by the government?

 If that obligation is to be forced by the government, then what other moral obligations should be forced by the government?
 Should the government force the donation of organs upon death?

 Should the government force the obligation to perform free labour since you are a plumber when your neighbours sink bursts?

 I propose three questions.

-When does a human have a moral obligation, when should a government dictate an obligation, and should dictated obligations always be rooted in morality?
+1. When does a human have a moral obligation (to act in some manner)?
+2. When should a government direct an obligation?
+3. Should directed obligations always be rooted in morality?

 ## Obligations to an Embryo/Fetus?